acple/ParsecSharp/README.md

 ## Supported platforms
-* net10.0 (provides full functionality, best performance)
+* net10.0, net8.0 (provides full functionality, best performance, AOT support)
 * netstandard2.1 (provides same functionality as net10.0, compatible with net5.0 or later, mono, unity, and more)
 * netstandard2.0 (works on legacy environments, some runtime features are disabled, compatible with net461 or later, uap, xamarin, and more)